 - Promote educational opportunities for the development of Libraries, Archives and Museums statewide.

-- Continue to collect and manage the care of objects and documents that represent the peoples and history of Alaska
+- Continue to collect and manage the care of objects and documents that represent the people and history of Alaska.

 |A: Result - Increase usage of Alaska State Libraries, Archives and Museums services and programs.|